mui/mui-x/docs/data/data-grid/aggregation/aggregation.md

 ### Render aggregated values on the group rows

-By default, the aggregated values are rendered on a footer row for each group.
-But you can switch the `aggregationPosition` prop to `"inline"` to render them directly on the group row.
+When using the aggregation with row grouping, you can aggregate the values both on the footer and on the group row itself.

 {{"demo": "AggregationRowGroupingInline.js", "bg": "inline"}}